lilyzhouZYJ/cpsc426_s23/lab2/discussions.md

  3. Handstand: index by Clementine Weber
  4. attractive Okra by Katlyn Buckridge
  5. The repelling skunk's calm by Dennis Cummerata

+# C3

+What does the load distribution look like with a client pool size of 4?
+What would you expect to happen if you used 1 client?
+How about 8?

+With 1 client, there is no load-balancing between the pods, i.e. all requests to UserService would get sent to the same pod, and all requests to VideoService get sent to the same pod.
+Hence, all the load would land on the same pod.

+With both 4 and 8 clients, there would be load balancing.
+The load would thus be distributed between the two pods (for both UserService and VideoService).

+TODO: differentiate between 4 and 8?

+Is 8 more evenly distributed?
+Not necessarily because each connection always gets sent to the same pod?